Chicken Parmesan that's easy as pie. Chicken Parmesan that goes great with pie! Great, now I want pie.

 Short version:

 Pound chicken thin, coat w/ flour, and cook on a hot skillet for 5-7 minutes.
 Cook spaghetti noodles, and drain.
 Heat tomatoes and sugar over medium for 5 minutes or until hot.
 Layer everything however you like, and melt cheese in oven until melted.
 Top w/ cilantro if you're obsessive about it like I am.
+Long winded, more detailed version:

 Cook pasta according to package directions (al dente if ya can), drain immediately and set aside.
 You can also drop a little oil or spray some oil in to prevent the noodles from sticking together.